check-spelling-sandbox/keybase-client/shared/images/iconfont/FONTFORGE.md

 **Important svg configuration**

 - `fontSize` must be set to a power of 2 larger than `1000`.
 This is because any font size (same as the em square value) below `1000` will lead to inaccurate svg paths (looks lumpy or rounded).
 See this [issue on a discussion of font size issues](https://github.com/jesseweed/seti-ui/issues/401).
 - `descent` must be set to `0`.
-This is because `svgicons2svgfont` has poor `ascent/descent` calculations which can put icons on a half pixel boundry for its grid size, leading to anti-aliasing which causes blurriness.
+This is because `svgicons2svgfont` has poor `ascent/descent` calculations which can put icons on a half pixel boundary for its grid size, leading to anti-aliasing which causes blurriness.

 ## Font Forge